 Course Outcomes Description Level CO 1 Explain the fundamental components of computer networks and fundamental characteristics of application layer in internetworking.
 Understand CO 2 Explain the functions and protocols of transport layer and the effectiveness of TCP congestion control mechanisms in various network conditions.
-Understand CO 3 Analyze and compare different routing algorithms and describe the components and operation of routers and the process of IP forwarding and addressing.
-Analyze CO 4 Describe various congestion control algorithms and explain Quality of Service (QoS) requirements and techniques used to improve QoS in communication networks.
-Apply CO 5 Explain the architecture and operation of IEEE 802.11 (Wi-Fi) wireless LANs and the concept and functioning of Mobile IP and its role in supporting mobility in IP networks.
+Understand CO 3 Analyze and compare different routing algorithms and also describe the various congestion control algorithms and Quality of Service (QoS) requirement and techniques used to improve QoS in communication networks.
+Analyze CO 4 Explain the design issues of data link layer, error detection and correction techniques, link layer protocols, bridges and switches.
+Understand CO 5 Explain the architecture and operation of IEEE 802.11(Wi-Fi) wireless LANs and the concept and functioning of Mobile IP and its role in supporting mobility in IP networks.
 Understand